 Know your credit history and your credit score.

-A credit score is a calculation of your reliability with credit.
+According to Fresh Loan, a credit score is a calculation of your reliability with credit.
 If you use credit responsibly and pay your bills on time then you should have a good credit score.
 The companies that send you monthly bills will record how promptly you pay your bills.
 This will affect your credit score.
 You can also increase your credit score by getting a small loan, line of credit or credit card, even if you don’t require one.
 Many immigrants do not borrow because they do not want to have debt, but it can be helpful to have one credit card and to use it for small purchases.
 Just remember to pay the full balance of the credit card bill on time each month.

 There are some banks in Canada that provide a service which transfers your credit score from your home country to the bank in Canada.
 Check with banks in your area to see if they provide this convenient service.